A - Z Waste Guide

 Portable batteries e.g. standard disposable and rechargeable batteries (AA, watch batteries, mobile phone batteries etc) can be recycled in battery bins located in the following locations:

-- Clifton: Erasmus Darwin Reception
+- Clifton Campus - Erasmus Darwin Reception

-- Brackenhurst: Bramley Reception
+- Brackenhurst Campus - Bramley Reception

-- Mansfield: Main Reception area
+- Mansfield - Main Reception area

 If battery bins are full please report to the Facilities Team via the Estates Helpdesk